SupurCalvinHiggins/thunkd/README.md

 Open your Thunkable project and examine the URL.
 The project ID appears after the "https://x.thunkable.com/projects/" portion of the project URL.
 For example, if the project URL is "https://x.thunkable.com/projects/1234567890abcdef12345678/12345678-90ab-cdef-1234-567890abcdef/designer", the project ID is "1234567890abcdef12345678".

 ### Why can I not see my API Keys and URLs to external sources?
-Some changes in the JSON files (like adding an API key or a URL to your Firebase Database) will not be reflected in Thunkable.
-It is important to test the communication between your app and its external sources frequently (for instance, making sure that your app can write to your Firebase RTDB) so as to address any problems as soon as they arise.
+After a push, some changes such as adding a Firebase API key might not be visible in the Thunkable UI.
+However, those values will be a part of the project as long as they are present in the JSON.
+It is important to test the functionality of your app frequently to address any problems as soon as they arise.